1.6. Container install (podman/docker)

 user@host: docker logs OliveTin

-If you cannot understand the logs, or otherwise need help, see the Where to find help.
+If you cannot understand the logs, or otherwise need help, see the support page.